markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/welcome.md

-Welcome to the Intro to Datadog Integrations course!
-The interface you see in your browser right now is what you'll use to install and configure software, write code, and have some fun learning about Linux, Python, and Datadog.
+Welcome to the Intro to Datadog Integrations course.
+The interface you see in your browser right now is what you'll use to install and configure software, and ultimately write a Datadog Integration.

 There are three panels:

-1. This panel, which is where text content, instructions, and challenges are presented.
-2. The panel in the upper right, which is a combination file explorer and text editor.
-3. The panel in the lower right, which is a terminal on a real live Linux system.
-Do _not_ close or exit this terminal.
+**Terminal**
+The terminal is located in the lower right and is a terminal on a Linux instance.
+When this course was loaded, a small series of initialization actions (generally referred to as "init") kicked off in the terminal.
+The init will be complete when you see `Provisioning Complete` and some Datadog account credentials.
+You don't need to use these until the last module of this course.
+They will be provided again for you when you need them.

+Note that one of the things done during init is setting the version of Python to 3.x, which is required by the tooling.

+Once the initialization is complete, try running a command by typing `echo "Hello world"` in the terminal,

+**File Explorer**
-The file explorer can be used to navigate the file system, create files and folders, and open files for editing.
+The file explorer is in the upper right.
+It can be used to navigate the file system, create files and folders, and open files for editing.
 Try:
 - Right-click on `/root`, then navigate through New ▶ File.
 - Name the file `hello_world`.
 - Click on `hello_world` to open the file in the editor (feel free to type something).
 - Close the file by clicking on the little `x` in the tab above the editor panel.
   - Note that there is no "save" button - the editor autosaves frequently.

+**Narrative**
+The narrative panel is where you are reading this text.
+There is some specific functionality to be aware of:

-Files can also be opened in the editor via special links, for example: `hello_world`{{open}}.
+Files can be opened in the editor via special links, for example: `hello_world`{{open}}.

-When this course was loaded, a small series of initialization actions (generally referred to as "init") kicked off.
-The init will be complete when you see `Provisioning Complete` and some Datadog account credentials.
-You don't need to use these until the last module of this course.
-They will be provided again for you when you need them.

-Note that one of the things done during init is setting the version of Python to 3.x, which is required by the tooling.

-Oh, one last thing: whenever you see some `fixed-width text` with a ⏎ following it, that means you can click on the text to execute that command in the terminal.
+Commands can be clicked on and they will be executed in the terminal.
 For example: `echo "Hello, World!"`{{execute}}

-And while this has already been said, it's very important: do _not_ close or exit from the terminal.
-You'll have to start all over again if you do.

 <details>
   <summary>Sometimes, the narrative will have a question.
 Try to answer it yourself before revealing the answer by clicking the triangle arrow to the left of this statement.</summary>